By Michael Lanza

 Water makes up about 60 percent of our bodies—and, I suspect, 100 percent of our hearts.
 We crave it not only physically, for survival, but emotionally, for spiritual rejuvenation.
 We love playing in it for hours as children and we paddle and swim in it as adults.
 We’re drawn by the calming effects of sitting beside a stream or lake in a beautiful natural setting, an experience that possesses a certain je ne sais quoi—a quality difficult to describe, but that we can all feel.

-And nothing beats sitting beside or taking a swim in a gorgeous backcountry lake.
+And nothing beats taking a swim in a gorgeous backcountry lake.

 Here’s to your next peaceful moment beside a gorgeous lake deep in the mountains somewhere.